 Botanical Name: Zingiber officinale

 Common Names: Jiang, gingembre, ingwer, adrak, kon-gang, adi

 Ginger is one of the most delicious and healthiest spices available on Earth.
-Not only it adds a tasty flavor to the food, it’s full of nutrients and bioactive compounds that are beneficial for your brain and body.
-Ginger mostly grows in warmer areas of Asia and is popular to cure an upset stomach.
+Not only it adds a tasty flavor to the food, but it’s also full of nutrients and bioactive compounds.
 Some other benefits include: